OCA/sale-workflow/sale_advance_payment/README.rst

 The module allows to add advance payments on sales and then use them on invoices.

+Additionally, it provides an optional feature to handle advance payments that exceed the order amount.
+This is particularly useful for e-commerce scenarios where tax calculations may differ between the external store and Odoo.
+When enabled, overpayments are partially reconciled, leaving the excess amount as customer credit.

 **Table of contents**

 .. contents::